erajasekar/erajasekar.github.io/_posts/2015-01-01-nikola-tesla-greatest-genius-inventor-electrical-age.md

 > On the evening of May 1, 1893, over 27 million people anxiously awaited to see the future of electricity.
 When President Grover Cleveland pushed a button, over 100,000 lamps, wired to 12 new thousand-horsepower alternating current generators, turned night to day.
 Attendees looked on in awe, dubbing the wonder the “City of Light.”

-During the fair, Tesla amazed the millions of fairgoers by allowing electricity to flow through his body to illuminate light bulbs.
+During the fair, Tesla amazed the millions of fair goers by allowing electricity to flow through his body to illuminate light bulbs.
 He even demonstrated wireless energy by lighting lamps that had no wires.
 It was a key event in the history of AC power, as Tesla demonstrated the safety, reliability, and efficiency of alternating current to the American public.

 Within a week, the entire nation was raving about alternating current as the future of electricity.
 This yielded opportunity to fulfill Tesla's childhood dream.